Eating Disorders & Co-Occurring Psychiatric Disorders (Dual Diagnosis)

 Attention deficit hyperactivity disorder

-Attention deficit hyperactivity disorder (ADHD) is a persistent pattern of inattention and/or hyperactivity and impulsivity that interferes with functioning and development.
-It is characterized by symptoms of inattention and/or hyperactivity that are inappropriate for developmental level.
+Attention deficit hyperactivity disorder (ADHD) is a persistent pattern of inattention and/or hyperactivity and impulsivity that interferes with functioning and development.2 It is characterized by symptoms of inattention and/or hyperactivity that are inappropriate for developmental level.

 Autism spectrum disorder

-Anorexia nervosa and ASD share some symptomology.
 Restricted and intense focus on specific interests can be limited to or directed toward food and diet, and rigid attitudes can manifest through weight-focused repetitive behaviors, like body checking or weighing oneself.

-ASD and avoidant/restrictive food intake disorder (ARFID) also share symptomology.
 Food selectivity is the most frequent eating problem in children with ASD and being a picky eater, aversions to specific characteristics of foods and rigid brand preference can cause those with ASD to become underweight.

 Dual diagnosis treatment is crucial because it can help treat conditions that may be contributing to an eating disorder.
 Eating disorders and co-occurring diagnoses can compound each other, making it equally important to treat all diagnoses.
 By treating both conditions simultaneously, individuals can learn healthier ways to manage their symptoms and improve their outcomes.